Not Interested In A Four Year College? Try Tech Programs!

 I’ve employed my parents’ approach to raising my sons.
 I talked to them about life after high school, and the need for continued education and training.
 I shared (appropriate) stories about college life and have taken them to visit my alma mater for a football game and a tour of my dorm, various apartments and the campus.
 They know I’m really proud of my journalism degree.
 I also taught them about compounding interest by showing them their 529 Plan statements every quarter so they could see the funds growing.

 And now, it’s really coming together.
 My oldest, Sam, is a sophomore at a community college and blazing a trail for a career in computer science.
 And my baby, Zachary recently received his high school diploma.
 For years, he was planning to go to a four year college to study mechanical engineering.
 But he got really into his metals classes in high school and showed some straight-up welding talent.
 Pretty soon his conversations started moving away from engineering and more towards an industrial trade.

-Looking Into Trade
+Looking Into Vocational Colleges

-We have a pretty terrific technology college in town.
-So Zachary and I spent an afternoon touring and learning about the various programs.
+We have a pretty terrific tech college in town.
+So Zachary and I spent an afternoon touring and learning about the various tech programs.
 At one point, when we were in the machine shop, I looked at his face and saw such excitement and anticipation that I teared up on the spot.
 Here he was, standing (very) tall at 18 and secure in his life path.
 The next day he applied, was accepted and will begin in four short months.